j4321/tkcalendar/README.rst

     * Standard options

-        cursor: cursor to display when the pointer is in the widget
+        *cursor*: cursor to display when the pointer is in the widget

-        font: font of the calendar, can be a string such as "Arial 20 bold" or a Tkinter Font instance
+        *font*: font of the calendar, can be a string such as "Arial 20 bold" or a Tkinter Font instance

-        borderwidth: width of the border around the calendar (integer)
+        *borderwidth*: width of the border around the calendar (integer)

-        state: normal or disabled (unresponsive widget)
+        *state*: normal or disabled (unresponsive widget)

     * Widget-Specific Options

-        year, month: initially displayed month, default is current month
+        *year*, month: initially displayed month, default is current month

-        day: initially selected day, if month or year is given but not day, no initial selection, otherwise, default is today
+        *day*: initially selected day, if month or year is given but not day, no initial selection, otherwise, default is today

-        locale: locale to use, e.g. "fr_FR" for a French calendar
+        *locale*: locale to use, e.g. "fr_FR" for a French calendar

-        selectmode: "none" or "day" (default) define whether the user can change the selected day with a mouse click
+        *selectmode*: "none" or "day" (default) define whether the user can change the selected day with a mouse click

-        textvariable: StringVar that will contain the currently selected date as str
+        *textvariable*: StringVar that will contain the currently selected date as str

-        background: calendar border and month/year name background color
+        *background*: calendar border and month/year name background color

-        foreground: month/year name foreground color
+        *foreground*: month/year name foreground color

-        bordercolor: day border color
+        *bordercolor*: day border color

-        background: background color of calendar border and month/year name
+        *background*: background color of calendar border and month/year name

-        foreground: foreground color of month/year name
+        *foreground*: foreground color of month/year name

-        bordercolor: day border color
+        *bordercolor*: day border color

-        selectbackground: background color of selected day
+        *selectbackground*: background color of selected day

-        selectforeground: foreground color of selected day
+        *selectforeground*: foreground color of selected day

-        disabledselectbackground: background color of selected day in disabled state
+        *disabledselectbackground*: background color of selected day in disabled state

-        disabledselectforeground: foreground color of selected day in disabled state
+        *disabledselectforeground*: foreground color of selected day in disabled state

-        normalbackground: background color of normal week days
+        *normalbackground*: background color of normal week days

-        normalforeground: foreground color of normal week days
+        *normalforeground*: foreground color of normal week days

-        othermonthforeground: foreground color of normal week days belonging to the previous/next month
+        *othermonthforeground*: foreground color of normal week days belonging to the previous/next month

-        othermonthbackground: background color of normal week days belonging to the previous/next month
+        *othermonthbackground*: background color of normal week days belonging to the previous/next month

-        othermonthweforeground: foreground color of week-end days belonging to the previous/next month
+        *othermonthweforeground*: foreground color of week-end days belonging to the previous/next month

-        othermonthwebackground: background color of week-end days belonging to the previous/next month
+        *othermonthwebackground*: background color of week-end days belonging to the previous/next month

-        weekendbackground: background color of week-end days
+        *weekendbackground*: background color of week-end days

-        weekendforeground: foreground color of week-end days
+        *weekendforeground*: foreground color of week-end days

-        headersbackground: background color of day names and week numbers
+        *headersbackground*: background color of day names and week numbers

-        headersforeground: foreground color of day names and week numbers
+        *headersforeground*: foreground color of day names and week numbers

-        disableddaybackground: background color of days in disabled state
+        *disableddaybackground*: background color of days in disabled state

-        disableddayforeground: foreground color of days in disabled state
+        *disableddayforeground*: foreground color of days in disabled state

     * Virtual Events